emilianoregazzoni/Bellabeat/README.md

 The stakeholders are the founders of the company Urška Sršen and Sando Mur, also the Data analyst marketing team will be beneficiated for the research.

 ## __Process__
-I will use R studio desktop versión 2022.07.0 Build 548 for analyzing the .csv files.
+I have used use R studio desktop versión 2022.07.0 Build 548 for analyzing the .csv files.

 __R programming process__